eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/glossary.rst

     Zope2
         Zope is a Python-based application server for building secure and highly scalable web applications.

-    zope3
+    Zope3
         The next version on Zope.
-However it is mostly used with Zope2 combined through :term:`Five` or standalone
+However, it is mostly used with Zope2 combined through :term:`Five` or standalone

     Five
-        The glue between Zope2 and zope3 applications
+        The glue between Zope2 and Zope3 applications

     ZMI
         Zope Management Interface.
 Specific to Zope2, an interface which allows advanced usage of Zope.
-Things such as adding new instantaces of products. database indexes and connections, template customizations and many others.
+Things such as adding new instantaces of products, database indexes and connections, template customizations and many others.